Naidu-2002/Speech_Emotion_Recognition/README.md

-Here’s a `README.md` file template you can copy and paste into your GitHub repository:

 # Emotion Recognition from Speech Using LSTM

 This project implements an emotion recognition system using speech data.
 It extracts features from audio files and predicts the emotion from the speech using a Long Short-Term Memory (LSTM) neural network model.